gmuth/ipp-printjob-kotlin/README.md

 ### General

 The printjob source code should be useful for use cases of driverless printing.
-Especially automated software without user interaction should benefit from simple solutions like this.
+Especially automated processes without user interaction should benefit from simple solutions like this.
 This code is not and will never become a full-fledged ipp implementation.
-If you need more control over print jobs and monitoring of printers and print jobs look at my other project [ipp-client-kotlin](https://github.com/gmuth/ipp-client-kotlin).
+I will provide more control over print jobs, monitoring of printers and print jobs in my other project [ipp-client-kotlin](https://github.com/gmuth/ipp-client-kotlin).

 ### Distribution